jijdp/Portfolio/README.md

 - **Courses I have finished**
 Certified
-  -  "MySQL for Non Programmer" by Martine Moses
+  -  "MySQL for Non-Programmers" by Martine Moses
   -  “Understanding Manual Testing” by Mike Fine

 - Currently learning